 Since support to regional parliaments is a priority for the OPPD, it has engaged with a number and permanent partner.
 It accompanies the PAP in setting out its strategy and priorities for its development and assists it in its various endeavours, from the building of its infrastructure, the choice of ICT, assistance in setting up interpretation and translation mechanisms to the development of finance and audit systems, as well as the sharing of best practices.
 This is done through various study missions and technical assistance services both at the EP and in Midrand (South Africa) where the PAP has its seat, through a series of fellowships for its core staff and active participation in strategic discussions regarding the development of the PAP.
 Close coordination of activities by other donors is ensured through bi-annual conferences.
 Both parliaments have also created a parliamentary delegation composed of parliamentarians to stimulate political and policy cooperation.

 The objective of the Programme is to support parliamentary development in new and emerging democracies (NED) by enhancing parliaments' capacity in implementing the chief functions of lawmaking, oversight and representation.
-The Programme is targeted at the mid-ranking officials and - to a lesser extent - Members, of the NED parliaments.
+The Programme is targeted at the mid-ranking officials of the NED parliaments.
 The Fellowships, including training and practical work at the European Parliament, are based on the initiative and needs of the NED parliament.
 They offer an opportunity to team up with colleagues in various departments of the European Parliament in finding solutions for identified capacity-building needs in each partner parliament.
 These can include the reform of administrative rules and procedures, legislative and committee work, enhancing parliaments' communication activities or gathering expertise on ICT solutions for the use of parliaments.
 Fellows will usually be hosted in the EP service mirroring their home parliament service.
 The Democracy Fellowship Programme allows fellows to obtain practical experience in the operating of the EP as a member of the EP hosting service.
 The European Parliament covers the costs entailed in participation in the Fellowship Programme.
 These include the costs of travel, accommodation, and subsistence.

 Once having received the letter, the Office for Promotion of Parliamentary Democracy will stay in close contact with the requesting parliament in order to establish a common view on the activities and timetable of the Fellowship and to formulate a Memorandum of Understanding to be signed by both parties for the Programme to take effect.